bricre/amazon-selling-partner-sdk-listings-items/README.md

 ## Versioning

-Starting from version 1.7.0, this project will match according eBay API's versioning.
+This project matches Amazon's API versioning.

+Due to the [restriction of Composer](https://getcomposer.org/doc/articles/versions.md), version number like '2021-01-01' will be changed to '2021.01.01'.

 Should you found a matching version not being available.
 Please contact the author to generate against correct version.

 ## Usage